 Haha, true, to watch the films back to back may be a real treat, Plannietink08.

 Does anybody know about the film "This Little Light of Mine"?
-It is a powerful documentary film that explores the life and legacy of Fannie Lou Hamer, a prominent civil rights activist and leader during the 1960s.
+It is a powerful documentary that explores the life and legacy of Fannie Lou Hamer, a prominent civil rights activist and leader during the 1960s.
 The film captures her fight for racial equality and voting rights for Black Americans in the segregated South, showcasing her courage and determination in standing up against systemic oppression.
 Hamer's passion and resilience are highlighted through historical footage, personal stories, and her inspiring speeches, which continue to resonate today.
 The film serves as a reminder of the ongoing struggle for social justice and the importance of using one's voice to demand change.